Authenticate a Python Application with Vultr Managed Databases for PostgreSQL and Redis®

 1. Set Up a Sample Database

-This guide uses the managed PostgreSQL database to store data permanently on a disk.
+This guide uses the Vultr Managed Database for PostgreSQL to store data permanently on a disk.
 For this sample application, you require a database and two tables.
 The first table stores products.
 Then, a Python script queries the table to return the products in JSON format when users send requests to the application.
 The second table stores users and their authentication credentials.
 Follow the steps below to set up the database:

 1. Update the package information index.